-During Q1 Stellar closed the September 16, 2020 acquisition agreement with Altus Strategies PLC ("Altus") to buy a 100% interest in Aeos Resources Ltd ("Aeos"), which in turn owns in turn 100% of Aucrest SARL, an Ivoirian subsidiary that owns the Prikro Exploration Licence and the Zenoula Exploration Licence (pending) both totalling 770 km2 in d'Ivoire.
+- During Q1 Stellar closed the September 16, 2020 acquisition agreement with Altus Strategies PLC ("Altus") to buy a 100% interest in Aeos Resources Ltd ("Aeos"), which in turn owns in turn 100% of Aucrest SARL, an Ivoirian subsidiary that owns the Prikro Exploration Licence and the Zenoula Exploration Licence (pending) both totalling 770 km2 in Côte d'Ivoire. - There was no exploration activity in subsequent quarters.